portainer/portainer-docs/docs/source/agent.rst

 *Step 4*, deploying the Agent for all Windows Server nodes

-Because of Docker limitation you need deploy Agent to all Windows Server nodes by running following command on each of them.
+Because of Docker limitation you need to deploy the Agent to all Windows Server nodes by running following command on each of them.

 ::